 The article is a summary and quotes from the book.

 Requirement is formulated necessity

-The BABOK defines standard requirement as a condition or capability needed by a stakeholder to solve a problem or achieve an objective.
+The BABOK defines a standard requirement as a condition or capability needed by a stakeholder to solve a problem or achieve an objective.

 Levels of Requirements